joshuagladwin/The-Big-Book-of-Small-Python-Projects/Project #2 Birthday Paradox/README.md

 The [_Lotto_](https://en.wikipedia.org/wiki/National_Lottery_(United_Kingdom)#Lotto) is a lottery game run by the [National Lottery](https://en.wikipedia.org/wiki/National_Lottery_(United_Kingdom)) in the UK.

-In a standard 6-ball lottery draw, using the numbers 1-49[[^]](x "Since 2015, the Lotto has used the numbers 1-59, but for the purposes here, it doesn't matter."), there is a [1 in 13,983,816 chance of winning](https://en.wikipedia.org/wiki/Lottery_mathematics).
+In a standard 6-ball lottery draw, using the numbers 1-49, there is a [1 in 13,983,816 chance of winning](https://en.wikipedia.org/wiki/Lottery_mathematics).
 There are usually tens of millions of players each draw.

 Yet despite these low odds, there is often more than one jackpot winner, matching all 6 numbers.
 [In one case](https://www.lottery.co.uk/lotto/results-14-01-1995), 133 players had chosen the same winning numbers and had to split the jackpot accordingly.